sonia194/LSTM-for-recommendation-system/README.md

 For this project, the exploratory Data Analysis was carried out on the amazon cell phone and accessories dataset and sentence-level sentiment classification was performed on each and every review using LSTM-SA.

-- This is an overview of my proposed method of sentiment analysis
+- This is an overview of my proposed method for sentiment analysis